drduh/macOS-Security-and-Privacy-Guide/README.md

 and <https://grpugh.wordpress.com/2014/10/29/an-undocumented-change-to-captive-network-assistant-settings-in-os-x-10-10-yosemite/>

 ## Certificate authorities
-Yosemite comes with [over 200 root certificate authorities](https://support.apple.com/en-us/HT202858) from for-profit corporations like Apple, Verisign, Thawte, Digicert and government agencies from China, Japan, Netherlands, U.S., and more!
+OS X El Capitan comes with [over 200 root certificate authorities](https://support.apple.com/en-us/HT205204) from for-profit corporations like Apple, Verisign, Thawte, Digicert and government agencies from China, Japan, Netherlands, U.S., and more!
 These CAs are capable of issuing SSL certificates for any domain or code signing certificates as well.

 For more information, see [Certification Authority Trust Tracker](https://github.com/kirei/catt),